H.R. 4865: Advancing Research on Agricultural Soil Health Act of 2025

 3

-On-farm trials extended from 3 to 5 years
+On-farm trials run 5 years instead of 3

-The bill changes the duration of on-farm conservation innovation trials from 3 years to 5 years.
-It also expands the meaning of 'soil health management systems' in 16 U.S.C.
-3839aa–8(c) to include systems that maintain or increase soil carbon and cost-effective tools to measure, monitor, report, and verify greenhouse gas emissions and carbon sequestration.
+The bill extends on-farm conservation innovation trials from 3 years to 5 years and broadens what counts as a soil health management system to include practices that maintain or increase soil carbon and tools to measure, monitor, report, and verify greenhouse gas emissions and carbon sequestration.

 4

-The new Soil Carbon Inventory and Analysis Network would inventory, monitor, and analyze soil carbon changes on 'eligible land,' defined as public and private cropland, rangeland, pastureland, and wetlands in the United States.
-The inventory must occur every 5 years, and the Secretary must publish statistical or aggregated data, methodology, and analysis after each inventory, plus a report every 5 years on trends, management practices, weather variability, atmospheric gas impacts, and a baseline benchmark.
+A new Soil Carbon Inventory and Analysis Network would sample, monitor, and analyze soil carbon on eligible land, defined as public and private cropland, rangeland, pastureland, and wetlands.
+Every 5 years USDA must run the inventory and publish aggregated data, the methodology, and a report covering carbon trends, the effect of different management practices, weather variability, atmospheric-gas impacts, and a baseline benchmark.

 5